 What are the best cameras?

 We think the best camera for most people is the Sony Alpha a6100.
-This mirrorless camera is compact, delivers excellent-quality photos and video, and can be had for $700, which includes a 16-50mm lens.
-The Sony a6100 has a 24-MP sensor, records sharp 4K video, and has a fast autofocus system.
+This mirrorless camera is compact, shoots excellent photos and video, and can be had for around $750 with a 16-50mm lens.
+The Sony a6100 has a 24MP sensor, records sharp 4K video, and has a fast autofocus system.
 Its battery life is a reasonable 420 shots, but you'll want to invest in an extra battery if you're planning to use it a lot.

 Read on for all of our top picks for the best cameras.

 The best cameras you can buy today

 The a6100 is compact and well built, with excellent ergonomics: it'll fit comfortably into your hand and all of the controls are easy to reach.
 In our testing, we were also impressed with the Sony a6100's ability to take sharp, clear photos no matter the situation; its intelligent, fast autofocus certainly helped, as did its 11fps shooting speed.
 And, with a rated battery life of 420 shots, you should be able to get through an entire day without needing a recharge.
 With a price of less than $700, it's the best camera for those who want a mirrorless setup.

 The a6100 can also record 4K video, and has a microphone jack for picking up better audio.
 However, you'll need to look to the Sony a6500 or the a6600 if you want in-body image stabilization.